agourlay/cornichon/cornichon-docs/src/main/tut/dsl.md

 }
 ```

-- repeat a series of steps with different inputs specified via a datatable
+- repeat a series of steps with different inputs specified via a data-table

 ```scala
 WithDataInputs(